davdtheemonk/Newsfeed/README.md

 ### Selectors — createSelector

-All selectors that derive new array references — `selectSortedArticles` and `selectAllBookmarkedArticles` — are wrapped in `createSelector` from Redux Toolkit.
+All selectors that derive new array references ,`selectSortedArticles` and `selectAllBookmarkedArticles`, are wrapped in `createSelector` from Redux Toolkit.
 This memoises the result and only recomputes when the input selectors return new references, preventing unnecessary re-renders when unrelated state changes.

 ### Performance